 Urpower is no stranger to solar lights, so it makes a lot of sense that we’d include their top-rated solar-powered motion security lights in here because they really are that good.
 This pack of four fixtures actually includes a number of 32 lights, because each fixture is equipped with eight lights that are ready to fulfill their motion-sensing duties.

 The motion sensors have an angle of 120 degrees and can detect motion at a maximum length of 10 feet.
 When a motion has been detected, the lights will stay on for 30 seconds before they turn off.
 It takes about 6 to 8 hours for the lights to fully charge, so be really careful where you place them and make sure they get as much natural light during the day as possible.

 The lights are not equipped with dimming options: they will either be fully turned off or on once motion is detected.
 Urpower promises that these lights will have a lifespan that covers about 50,000 hours of operation, which is pretty generous considering that these won’t permanently stay on from dusk until dawn.

 - IP64 waterproof and heatproof.

 - Very bright lights.

 - 32 lights in total.

 - Complaints about the actual lifespan.

-These four Urpower fixtures are designed for people who are looking for quality solar powered motion security lights and more specifically for the best-selling product in this category.
+Pro-Tip: These four Urpower fixtures are designed for people who are looking for quality solar-powered light and more specifically for the best-selling product in this category.

 LITOM Original Solar Lights